11 Feb Beyond Empathy: The Four Levels of Listening and How You Can Listen Your Way to Innovation

-Empathy is an essential first step to being a great innovator…the more deeply you listen, the deeper your insights for innovation.
-But Emergent listening gets us back in the picture, actively participating in a what those insights are, allowing us to be surprised by the possibilities.
+Empathy is an essential first step to being a great innovator.
+The more deeply you listen, the deeper your insights for innovation.
+But Emergent Listening gets us back in the picture, actively participating in what those insights are and allowing us to be surprised by the possibilities.

 Need some deeper listening and innovation at your organization?

 Learn more about our Strategy and Innovation Consulting services that start by listening to the needs of your most important stakeholders—your leaders, your customers, and your employees.